souther1407/Proyecto-Comidas/README.md

 Project about an app that shows diferents types of recipies, with a score, diet type (vegan,gluten free, etc), image and the steps for cook them.
-The user can filter and sort the recipies by name, score and diet type. also,one can be create new recipies.
+The user can filter and sort the recipies by name, score and diet type. also,one can create new recipies.
 This is my first project, very special for me, my first complete app.
 Enjoy :)